 9. Calgary, Alberta

-While browsing other people’s best places in Canada lists, I saw that a lot of them mentioned Banff town.
+While browsing other people’s best places in Canada lists, I saw that a lot of them mentioned Banff city.
 Don’t they know that Banff is a town not a city?
-Sure, it’s beautiful located in the heart of Banff National Park, but the people writing those lists have clearly never been to Alberta.
+My guess is that they’ve never been there.
+Let me assure you, we have.
+Banff town is beautifully located in the heart of Banff National Park, but the people writing those lists have clearly never been to Alberta if they can’t see that it has remained a small town on purpose since it is located within a national park.

-So, as I choose my city in Alberta, it is hands down Calgary.
+So, as I choose my beautiful city in Alberta, it can’t be Banff since it is not a city, so our choice is hands down Calgary.
 Edmonton’s is nice too, but I love Calgary’s waterfront along the Bow River, the views from the Calgary Tower and it is home to the Calgary Stampede!
 Calgary has a vibe that makes you fall in love with its Western hospitality.
 I mean, greeters in cowboy hats say hello at the airport to say hello when you land!

-- See more of Calgary and Albert travels
+- See more of Calgary and Alberta travels

 10. Charlottetown, Prince Edward Island